mbaumer/us_hep_funding/docs/_states/OR.md

 [Back to top](#top)
 ## OR-02 -- Rep. Greg Walden (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OR-02)
 ### Committees
-Greg Walden is the #1 Democrat on the House Committee on Energy and Commerce
+Greg Walden is the #1 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```